List of Cobra characters: Steel Cobra

 Steel Cobra (his Portuguese name is Cobra de Aço) is one of the most feared operatives of Cobra Command.
 He is a calculated strategist who is incredibly conceited about his success.
 He supervises Cobra's Python Patrol facility in the Brazilian Amazon.

+Storm Rider

+Storm Rider is a member of the Dreadnoks.
+He makes customizable motorcycles and is an expert at hand-to-hand combat.